QuentinRa/blog.quentinra.dev/operating-systems/networking/_knowledge/index.md

 [![packetsframes](../../../cybersecurity/_badges/thmp/packetsframes.svg)](https://tryhackme.com/room/packetsframes)

-A port is a virtual messaging channel which is only associated with **one protocol**, such as `22` associated with `SSH`.
+A port is a virtual messaging channel which is only associated with one protocol, such as `22` associated with `SSH`.
 This association allows a machine to correctly handle a message using the correct protocol.

 * 🗃️ There are 65535 <small>(or in short $2^{16}$)</small> available ports
 * 🔒 The first 1024 ports are called "well-known/system ports"
 * ☘️ Ports 1024 to 49151 are called "registered ports"
-* 🍀 Ports 1024 to 49151 are called "dynamic/private ports"
+* 🍀 Ports 49152 to 65535 are called "dynamic/private ports"

 🗺️ List of [TCP/UDP ports](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) and their protocols.

-* 🤔 Protocols can be assigned to another port <small>(for security...)</small>
+* 🤔 A protocol can be re-assigned to another port <small>(for security...)</small>
-* ✅ Ports can be "open", "filtered" <small>(firewall)</small>, and "closed"
+* ✅ Ports can be "open", "filtered" <small>(firewall)</small>, or "closed"
-* 🍸 A port can, according to the protocol, receive TCP, UDP, or TCP and UDP... messages.
+* 🍸 A port can, according to the protocol, receive TCP, UDP, or both TCP and UDP messages.
-* 🔥 Port 0 is called wildcard port, and when used by a program, will automatically bind them to a non system port.
+* 🔥 Port 0 is called wildcard port.
+When used by a program, it automatically be replaced by any available port.
 </div></div>

 <hr class="sep-both">